-But the real magic happens when you sail—on a traditional Phinisi boat, guided by ocean breezes and slow travel rhythms.
+But the real magic happens when you sail on a Phinisi boat.

 Why Sailing in Labuan Bajo